 I don't consider my invested capital to be ‘questionable'.
 So far EstateGuru has always ensured recovery.

-At EstateGuru* there is a 1% cashback for 3 months until end of April.
+At EstateGuru* there is a 0,5% cashback for 3 months.
 I also receive the cashback and in addition 5€.

 If you want to invest on ReInvest24*, there is a 10€ bonus for you.
 I'll receive 1% of the investment.

-At the end of May, the Irish platform had a mercy and finally 50 EUR was invested in a new project.
-The IRR was 6,75% at 31.05 with a total investment of 311,43 EUR.
+New projects are now coming onto the platform much more regularly.
+At the end of May, I added a little more and invested in two new projects.
+The IRR was 7,42% at the end of the month with a total investment of 488,61 EUR.